nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.<br>

-* When editing tags, the existing tags of the appointment will be removed i.e adding of tags is not cumulative.<br>
+* When editing tags, the existing tags of the appointment will be removed i.e. adding of tags is not cumulative.<br>

 * You can remove all the person’s tags by typing t/ without specifying any tags after it.<br>